Wireless microphone for jazzercise, aerobics, fitness centersFAQ #2769

 2) In particular I need to find out whether or not there is any guidance from Shure about the microphone model recommended being exposed to sweat.

 3) Are any Shure models are guaranteed against sweat damage?

-2) The SM31FH mic is the most durable.
-The transmitter pack should be kept in a belt pouch to keep sweat away - the Shure belt pouch is the model WA570A and the arm pouch is the model WA620.
+The SM31FH mic is the most durable.
+The transmitter pack should be kept in a belt or arm pouch to keep sweat away - the Shure belt pouch is the model WA570A and the arm pouch is the model WA620.
 Choosing the correct position for the transmitter pack is key in preventing sweat build up.
 The WA620 arm pouch is especially effective as it can help collect extra cable slack and keep the pack away from more sweat prone areas of the body. (lower back/waistline).

 Here are more hints:

 Before any concert or event, professional sound engineers do a "sound check" to make sure their equipment is working properly.
 Wireless microphone systems are much more complicated to setup and trouble shoot than regular hard wired microphones.
 So if you have not used your wireless microphone system for a while or it is a new setup, test the whole audio system before your event.